The History of the Hasso Plattner Institute and its Founder

 Art & Culture

-The initiatives in this area promote cultural preservation, education and access to the arts.
+The initiatives in this area promote cultural preservation, education, and access to art.
 In addition, the foundation is involved in provenance research and the preservation of cultural heritage.

 - Museum Barberini